mills32/CUTE_DEMO/README.md

 -Added more cuteness to the chips scene and the transition window.

+-The boat is now a "good ship lollipop"

 With GBDK 2020, c code is faster and smaller, so I could add the extra functions without trouble.